Which of the following best describes the resonance structures of... | Study Prep in Pearson+

 1

-Identify the key functional groups in formamide: a carbonyl group (C=O) and an amine group (NH2) attached to the same carbon.
+Identify the structure of the allylic carbocation C\_3H\_5\^+.
+This carbocation has a positive charge adjacent to a double bond, which is characteristic of an allylic system.

-Recall that resonance structures involve the delocalization of electrons, typically through the movement of pi bonds and lone pairs, without breaking sigma bonds.
+Recall that resonance structures involve the delocalization of electrons, particularly pi electrons and charges, across adjacent atoms to stabilize the molecule.

-Focus on the lone pair of electrons on the nitrogen atom; this lone pair can be donated to form a double bond with the carbon atom, creating a new pi bond between C and N.
+Draw the resonance structures by moving the pi electrons from the double bond toward the positively charged carbon, which shifts the positive charge to the other end of the allylic system.

-As the nitrogen forms a double bond with carbon, the original carbonyl double bond (C=O) shifts its pi electrons onto the oxygen atom, giving oxygen a negative charge and nitrogen a positive charge.
+Note that the positive charge is not fixed on the central carbon but can be shared between the two terminal carbons through resonance, indicating delocalization.

 Watch next